MarcelvanLeeuwen/Kubernetes/README.md

 ### Change roles labe

 kubectl label node k8s-worker-1 node.role.kubernetes.io/worker=worker / for some reason the "roles" doesn't change after this command.

-#### Control your cluster from your client.

-Install Kubectl

-copy the config file from ~/.kube to your home directory on your client.

-Location Macbook:

-mkdir -p /Users/{username}/.kube

-check if it works:

-kubectl get nodes